Livestock & Climate Change

 Note: these are live weight ratios.

 Since these ratios represent live weight, they will be further increased during the slaughter and packaging processes.
-Some researchers posit the inefficiencies double when liquid weight is removed - the weight of the water, blood, and other bodily fluids.
+The inefficiencies can more than double when liquid weight is removed - the weight of the water, blood, and other bodily fluids.
 Further weight loss occurs with the removal of bones and other non-consumable body parts.

 Factors that affect the ratios include: type/quality/moisture of feed, animal age, breed, number of offspring, and a host of other variables.